Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Understanding Sharpness Dynamics in the UV model

 These results suggest that models with small $\lambda_0$ and $n_{\text{eff}}$ are more prone to show EoS behavior.
-This makes $\mu$P networks or those with small initial weight variance more likely to exhibit EoS.
-On the other hand, large-width NTP networks would show EoS for small enough $\lambda_0$.
-In the next section, we will validate these findings and earlier predictions in real-world scenarios.
+As a result, $\mu$P networks or those with small initial weight variance are more likely to exhibit EoS.
+On the other hand, large-width NTP networks may not show EoS behavior at all.
+In the next section, we will validate this prediction in real-world scenarios.